dogoodbenice/bonneville/src/content/featsofcooperation.md

 >To go from the discovery of a deadly new virus to the creation of a tested vaccine that can block its effects in less than a year is unprecedented in scientific history.

 #### The healing of the Ozone layer
 Did you know in 2019, the UNEP announced that the world was on track to have completely healed [it's Ozone layer](https://news.un.org/en/story/2019/09/1046452)?
 This amazing result is with thanks to the Montreal Protocol and the cooperation undertaken by all the parties involved.
-[How we fixed the ozone layer](https://www.worksinprogress.co/issue/how-we-fixed-the-ozone-layer/)

 >The Montreal Protocol is, to date, the only UN treaty to be adopted by all Member States, with all parties sharing responsibilities relating to phasing out ozone-depleting substances, controlled trade of such substances, annual data reporting and other matters.